 Frozen fruit smoothies

-Use frozen fruits that do not have added sugar and blend with Greek yogurt and some low-fat milk.
-If you want a sweeter version, use honey instead of sugar for a healthier drink.
+Use frozen fruits that do not have added sugar and blend them with Greek yogurt and low-fat milk.
+For those of you with a sweet tooth, use honey instead of sugar for a healthier drink.

 Yogurt Fruit Cup

 Too lazy to blend?
 Mix a cup of Greek yogurt with probiotics with fresh blueberries, raspberries, blackberries or other frozen fruits.
 Honey or brown sugar can be used as a sweetener or for some more texture.
 Some granola sprinkled in can give you some crunch too!

 Yogurt is also helpful as it comes primarily from milk.
 This lets it be a source of calcium, which is good for your bones.
 While granola is a grain and fruit is helpful for the previously mentioned benefits.